To Avoid Oil, Mississippi Opens Shrimp Season Early

 Mississippi Public Broadcasting's Carl Gibson reports.

-Mr. DANIEL HILLHOUSE (Shrimper): Somebody help and get these coolers.
+DANIEL HILLHOUSE: Somebody help and get these coolers.

 CARL GIBSON: Daniel Hillhouse is carrying coolers of freshly caught shrimp off the dock of the Double W's(ph) at the harbor in Pas Christian, Mississippi.
 His boat was one of 67 that left at first light to catch what they could from waters that haven't yet been closed off by the Coast Guard.
 But Hillhouse says the prime shrimping waters are out of bounds and wants BP to reimburse him.

-Mr. RICHARD GOLLOTT (Co-owner, Golden Gulf Coast Seafood Packing Company): The places these boats normally fish this time of the year is right where the oil spill is, right on the inside of Chandelier, Breton Sound.
+RICHARD GOLLOTT: The places these boats normally fish this time of the year is right where the oil spill is, right on the inside of Chandelier, Breton Sound.
 The amount of shrimp that we unloaded and processed is down 90 percent compared to last year and the year before that.